-You can't take a step on Steam without zombie games clutching at your ankle, wanting your attention.
-Don’t dismiss the entire genre as a load of brainless clones - some are among the best games to appear on the PC in years.
+The best zombie games?
+Well, given that you can't take a step on Steam without zombie games clutching at your ankle, it's a valid question.
+Do not dismiss the entire genre as a load of brainless clones, though - below we have some of the best zombie games to shuffle their way onto PC.

-That's why we’ve collected the best zombie games on PC.
-They range from survival simulation to period Lovecraftian co-op, via a shambling detour through tower defence and post-zombie apocalypse parkour.
-By the end, you'll know which to invite into your safehouse and which to axe off at the wrist.
+Zombie games range from survival simulation to period Lovecraftian co-op, via a shambling detour through tower defence and post-apocalypse parkour.
+By the end of this list of the best zombie games, you will know which to invite into your safehouse and which to axe off at the wrist.

 Zombie survival games

-Despite an arguable abuse of the concept of Early Access that’s stretching backer patience to breaking point, there’s more than enough to standalone DayZ to remind you why the mod garnered all that goodwill in the first place.
+Despite an arguable abuse of the concept of Early Access stretching backer patience to breaking point, there is more than enough to standalone DayZ to remind you why the mod garnered all that goodwill.

-You’ll still endure that nervy survival phase, flitting from greenhouse to gas station in an effort to gather gear and avoid conflict.
-You’ll still have those Cormac McCarthy moments on the road, scanning a stranger for clues as to their intentions.
-Once you’re subsisting on soda and scraps, however, you’ll find that new DayZ opens up.
-That greenhouse can become a proper farming plot, enough to keep you and passing traders alive.
+You will still endure that nervy survival phase, flitting from greenhouse to gas station in an effort to gather gear and avoid conflict - DayZ is one of those zombie games where the ravenous undead are the not what haunts your every step.
+You will still have those Cormac McCarthy moments on the road, scanning a stranger for clues as to their intentions.
+Once you are subsisting on soda and scraps, however, DayZ opens up.
+That greenhouse becomes a proper farming plot.
+It is enough to keep you and passing traders alive.

-At this stage, banditry is no longer DayZ’s default - there’s potential for trading centres, large-scale farms, and stable villages.
-We’re a few updates away from the post-societal civilised dream, and over the hours the bugs and performance issues can eat away at your enthusiasm like the undead.
-But DayZ isn’t just a survival sim anymore - it’s a living sim.
+At this stage, banditry is no longer DayZ’s default - there is potential for trading centres, large-scale farms, and stable villages.
+Unfortunately, we are a few updates away from the post-societal civilised dream, and over time the bugs and performance issues can chomp away at your enthusiasm.
+But DayZ is not just a survival sim any more - it is also a living sim.

 Want more?
 Here's our DayZ review.

 The entire map is open and guidance is minimal - only good preparation and a tab open to the Zomboid wiki can save you.
-Once you’ve established a domestic base, the game becomes a matter of tense smash and grabs, weighing up potential loot against the chance of zombie encounters.
-Long term, survival means rebuilding rural America - constructing and maintaining farms and adopting a more defensive playstyle.
+Once you have established a domestic base, the game becomes a matter of tense smash and grabs, weighing up potential loot against the chance of zombie encounters.
+Long-term survival means rebuilding rural America - constructing and maintaining farms and adopting a defensive playstyle.

-Speaking of slowburn, The Indie Stone have had this one in open development for nearly half a decade.
-Don’t be put off by the Early Access tag: this is one of the richest survival games in existence.
+Speaking of slow burn, Zomboid has been in open development for nearly half a decade.
+But do not be put off by the Early Access tag: this is one of the richest zombie games in existence.

-Far jankier than the Early Access games on this list, State of Decay is no technical showcase: even since its Year One Survival Edition, the textures are unimpressive and the bugs frequent.
-But while it’s frustrating to see the machinery of a game click and whirr in this way, the dependable tick of its systems is precisely what makes State of Decay so compelling.
+Far jankier than the other Early Access zombie games on this list, State of Decay is no technical showcase: since its Year One Survival Edition, the textures are unimpressive and the bugs frequent.
+But while it is frustrating to see the machinery of a game click and whirr in this way, the dependable tick of its systems is precisely what makes you hungry to keep playing State of Decay.

 Zombie shooting games

-Since World at War, Treyarch have always appeared to have more fun with their pulpy, anything-goes Zombies mode than in CoD campaigns proper.
-That trend remains true for Black Ops III Shadows of Evil, the most polished (and if Jeff Goldblum and Ron Perlman’s presence is anything to go by, expensive) take on a formula that hasn’t rotted yet.
+Since World at War, Treyarch have appeared to have more fun with their pulpy, anything-goes Zombies mode than in COD campaigns proper.
+That trend remains true for Black Ops III - Shadows of Evil, the most polished (and, if Jeff Goldblum and Ron Perlman’s presence is anything to go by, expensive) take on a formula that has not rotted yet.

-Donning the dresses and trilbies of four anti-heroes (citizens of made-up Morg City in a noirish 1942 that would make Ken Levine proud), players work together to gather components for a magic ritual - the only way to halt a wave defence Lovecraftian nightmare.
-There are none of the robots or cyborg super soldiers of Black Ops’ single-player here - but we’ve come a long way from repairing barriers and blowing away familiar shamblers.
+Donning the dresses and trilbies of four anti-heroes - citizens of made-up Morg City in a noirish 1942 that would make Ken Levine proud - players work together to gather components for a magic ritual as it is the only way to halt a wave defence Lovecraftian nightmare.
+There are none of the robots or cyborg super soldiers of Black Ops’ single-player here, but we have come a long way from repairing barriers and blowing away familiar shamblers.

-There are shades of Left 4 Dead to be found in the shadows of Morg.
-Close communication is necessary to survive the hordes, and solo play an impossibility.
-As you topple undead, you’ll earn currency to unlock new areas and more explosive shotguns.
-All the while you’ll be looking for artifacts, deciphering clues, and occasionally morphing into a tentacular beast with access to dimensions humankind isn’t privy to.
+There are shades of other zombie games like Left 4 Dead to be found in the shadows of Morg.
+Close communication is necessary to survive the hordes and solo play is practically an impossibility.
+As you topple undead, you will earn currency to unlock new areas and more explosive shotguns.
+All the while you look for artifacts, decipher clues, and occasionally morph into a tentacular beast with access to dimensions humankind is not privy to.
 Oh!
-And there’s a neat jazz soundtrack.
+And there is a neat jazz soundtrack.

 Want more?
 Here's our Call of Duty: Black Ops III review.

 Techland built on the runaway - shuffle-away? - success of Dead Island with another open-world zombie game kitted out with customisable melee weapons and four-player co-op.
-And to begin with they appear to be cut from the same cloth, offering directed, boring busy work for the first hour.
-But then Dying Light takes that cloth, stuffs it into a bottle, sets it on fire, and hurls it from a great height into a pack of the undead.
+And to begin with they appear to be cut from the same cloth, offering directed busywork for the first hour.
+Then Dying Light takes that cloth, stuffs it into a bottle, sets it on fire, and hurls it from a great height into a pack of undead.

 Like its survivors in a post-outbreak world, Dying Light is a scavenger.
-Its map icons and diversions are ripped from the Ubisoft formula; the parkour is nicked from Mirror’s Edge.
+Its map icons and diversions are ripped from the Ubisoft formula.
+The parkour is nicked from Mirror’s Edge.
 But the clambering informs every other aspect of the game, turning this into an explorative, emergent adventure.
-For best results, ignore the more repetitive missions and take to the rooftops of Harran, the overrun (fictional) Turkish city built with vertical meandering in mind.
+For best results, ignore the more repetitive missions and take to the rooftops of Harran, built with vertical meandering in mind.

-They may have been working with borrowed parts, but Techland put together a formidable undead survival experience in Dying Light.
+They may have been working with borrowed parts, but Techland put together one of the best zombie games in Dying Light.

 Want more?
 Here's our Dying Light review.

-It’s been six years, but Left 4 Dead 2 always looked economical in that way Valve shooters tend to be, so it’s aged well - despite the lack of your fancy physically-based rendering or global illumination.
-And it certainly hasn’t been bettered, even with the onset of the Vermintide and two Paydays.
+It has been eight years, but Left 4 Dead 2 always looked economical in the way Valve shooters are.
+That means that unlike many zombie games, it has aged well - despite the lack of any fancy, physically-based rendering or global illumination.
+It is a zombie game that certainly has not been bettered, even when compared to differently-themed siblings Vermintide and the two Payday games.

-There's an argument to be made that Left 4 Dead lost some of the exquisite balance of its tiny armoury by expanding it for the sequel - filling the world with impromptu melee weapons and special ammo types.
-But it's an argument soon drowned beneath the racket of the chainsaw or the insistence of the combat shotgun.
+Arguably, Left 4 Dead lost some of the exquisite balance of its tiny armoury by expanding it for the sequel - filling the world with impromptu melee weapons and special ammo types.
+But it is an argument soon drowned beneath the racket of the chainsaw or the insistence of the combat shotgun.

-While some post-apocalyptic scenarios default to a familiar version of zombie-dom we've long been desensitised to, Left 4 Dead 2 presents a world in which normality is all too recent.
-Though the cities have emptied out after waves of evacuations, humanity feels close enough to touch thanks to the messages scrawled, crossed-out, and rescrawled on the walls of safehouses.
-There’s a unique warmth here, too: the cultural influence of New Orleans and its environs seeps from the swamps to the streets and into the soundtrack.
+While some post-apocalyptic scenarios default to a familiar version of zombie-dom we have long been desensitised to, Left 4 Dead 2 presents a world in which normality is all too recent.
+Though cities have emptied out after waves of evacuations, humanity feels close enough to touch thanks to the messages scrawled on the walls of safe houses.
+There is a unique warmth here, too: the cultural influence of New Orleans and its environs seeps from the swamps to the streets and into the soundtrack.

 Want more?
 Here's our Left 4 Dead 2 review.

-That’s all where the games about rotting people are concerned.
-Let us know your thoughts on our choices in the comments.
+That’s all where games about rotting people are concerned.
+Let us know if our choices make you want to eat our faces off like the ravenous undead in the comments.